 - Breach of implied warranties (where the product does not comply with minimum expected standards)

-Speaking with our personal injury lawyer based in Sacramento & Elk Grove will help you understand the differences in these theories.
+Speaking with our personal injury lawyers based in Elk Grove will help you understand the differences in these theories.

 Potential Damages You May Be Able to Recover in a Product Liability Action